kh0rvus/june-bug/README.md

 #### Functions
 ##### `Classifier.train(self, labels, tokens)`
-`Classifier.train()` trains the classifer on OBS_MEMORY_LIMIT sized mini-batches by using the first mini batch to generate a set of `m` distributions representing each tokens tfidf weight for each label, and then updating the distributions with the remaining mini-batches.
+trains the classifer on OBS_MEMORY_LIMIT sized mini-batches by using the first mini batch to generate a set of `m` distributions representing each tokens tfidf weight for each label, and then updating the distributions with the remaining mini-batches.

 Generally, the subroutine is as follows:
 1. Seperate the data by labels